AlertForTowns/linealert/docs/COMMUNITY_FEEDBACK.md

 > "Got three thumbs up from a programmer after reviewing the architecture."
 > – Internal team feedback

+> "We used to do traffic profiling back in the day — this makes perfect sense."
+> – Senior IT Systems Administrator

+> "Great work.
+Let me know when I can review the repo."
+> – OT Security Professional (Reddit)

 ---

 *Want to share your thoughts or suggestions?
 Reach out via GitHub Issues or join the discussion on Reddit and LinkedIn.*